mgrebenets/mgrebenets.github.io/_posts/2015-02-18-whats-your-destination.md

 By the way, pay a closer attention to the last sentence.
 It's a really nice feature, for example with single command you can run tests on multiple simulators.

 One of the keys supported is "platform" and there are 3 options: "OS X", "iOS" and "iOS Simulator".
 Let's get more details on the last two. iOS and iOS Simulator platforms both require a "name" and "OS" keys to specify device name and iOS version.
 The question is "How to get list of all names and OS versions?".
-There are many way to do that.
+There are many ways to do that.

 ## Instruments